Secure CheckoutPersonal information is secured with SSL technology.

 - Free boundary problems in fluids and materials

-Andrea Bonito, Alan Demlow and R. H. Nochetto
+Andrea Bonito, Alan Demlow and Ricardo H. Nochetto

-Harald Garcke, John W. Barrett and Robert Nürnberg
+John W. Barrett, Harald Garcke and Robert Nürnberg

 Besides their intrinsic mathematical interest, geometric partial differential equations (PDEs) are ubiquitous in many scientific, engineering and industrial applications.
 They represent an intellectual challenge and have received a great deal of attention recently.
 The purpose of this volume is to provide a missing reference consisting of self-contained and comprehensive presentations.
 It includes basic ideas, analysis and applications of state-of-the-art fundamental algorithms for the approximation of geometric PDEs together with their impacts in a variety of fields within mathematics, science, and engineering.